ubante/oven/src/main/java/com/ubante/oven/oscars/README.md

 Cannot find Son of Saul; adding it
 Cannot find Theeb; adding it
 Cannot find A War; adding it
+Cannot find The 100-Year-Old Man Who Climbed Out; adding it Cannot find The Window and Disappeared; adding it Cannot find Fifty Shades of Grey; adding it
+Cannot find Racing Extinction; adding it
+Cannot find Youth; adding it
+Cannot find The Hunting Ground; adding it
+Cannot find Spectre; adding it
+Cannot find Bear Story; adding it
+Cannot find Prologue; adding it
+Cannot find Sanjay's Super Team; adding it
+Cannot find We Can't Live without Cosmos; adding it Cannot find World of Tomorrow; adding it
+Cannot find Ave Maria; adding it
+Cannot find Day One; adding it
+Cannot find Everything Will Be Okay (Alles Wird Gut); adding it Cannot find Shok; adding it
+Cannot find Stutterer; adding it
+Cannot find Ex Machina; adding it
+Cannot find Straight Outta Compton; adding it

 Best Picture:
 - The Big Short